Accessing ODBC data sources from Micro Focus COBOL by using the Server Express OpenESQL Interface

 CONNECT TO 'testOOB' USER 'sqlserverusername.sqlserverpassword'

-For more information about OpenESQL and using Embedded SQL in your COBOL applications with ODBC data sources, see the Server Express Data Access Manual.
+For more information about OpenESQL and using Embedded SQL in your COBOL applications with ODBC data sources, refer to the Server Express Data Access Manual.

 4. Compile the application containing the embedded SQL by specifying either: